Adolescent Pregnancy: Risk and Protective Factors

 Based on the literature review, “Adolescent Pregnancy in Saskatchewan: Best Practices for Prevention”, this summary highlights risk and protective factors associated with adolescent pregnancy, along with considerations for adolescent pregnancy prevention.

 Are You Positive You’re Negative?
-(Cree Translation)
+HIV and Hepatitis C

-This poster was created to promote further awareness of the need for STI and HIV testing in Saskatchewan and to highlight the importance of contraceptive use.SKU: 7-016
+This poster was created to promote further awareness of HIV/AIDS and hepatitis C in Saskatchewan and to highlight the importance of testing for pregnant women.SKU: 7-014

 This poster has been developed to support parents in their role as the primary sexual health educators of their children.

 It is important that parents engage their children in sexual health discussions at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-202